ouha0/Black_Scholes_Merton_pricing/README.md

 # Options pricing and Analysis Toolkit

-A web-based financial toolkit built with Python and Streamlit for pricing European(exercise only at expiry) options using the Black-Scholes-Merton model and for analyzing real-world implied volatility (surfaces; not done yet) from market data.
+A web-based financial toolkit built with Python and Streamlit for pricing European(exercise only at expiry) options using the Black-Scholes-Merton model and for analyzing real-world implied volatility smile and surfaces from market data.

 ## Link (Streamlit Cloud)
 https://bsm-vol-app.streamlit.app